 Step 1: Dry your mushrooms to a cracker dry moisture content using a food dehydrator.
 Then grind them to a fine powder with a coffee grinder.

-The Fadiman protocol is based on taking a microdose once every three days.
+The Fadiman protocol is based on taking a microdose once every three days, because our body develops resistance and tolerance that could affect the microdoses’ effect.

 Day 1: Microdose